ADirin/DATABASE_Solution_Lecture/dbs_project/Project1_Liberary.md

 - Use proper JPA annotations such as `@Entity`, `@Table`, `@Id`, `@OneToMany`, `@ManyToOne`, and `@ManyToMany` where necessary.
 - Implement cascading operations and fetch types appropriately.
 - Organize the project using a service layer for business logic and a repository layer for data access.
-- Write unit tests using JUnit to validate core functionalities.

 ## Evaluation Criteria